anaxite/tgdp-asciidoc-templates/concept/resources-concept.md

 # Concept document template resources

+> Thank you for downloading this template from The Good Docs Project!
+Before using the template, read this document to see high quality examples of the template in action and to review the resources that were consulted when this template was created.
+Want to explore more templates?
+Check them out in our [templates GitLab repository](https://gitlab.com/tgdp/templates).

 ## Examples of concept documents

 The following examples have been selected as they are widely referenced